NicoleAsqui/ExerciseIOET/README.md

 * Design: In this stage, the entity-relationship diagram and UML to be implemented were made.

-* Construction: The code was implemented in small parts with an integration at the end.
+* Implementation: The code was implemented in small parts with an integration at the end.

 * Testing: Unit tests were performed with JUnit on the coincidence of schedules